+a.
 Foster Care Placement - Clear and Convincing Evidence

-Including qualified expert testimony that continued custody by the parent or Indian custodian is likely to result in serious emotional or physical damage to the child and active efforts to provide remedial and rehabilitative services to prevent the breakup of the Indian family were made by proved unsuccessful.
+No foster care placement may be ordered in such proceeding in the absence of a determination, supported by clear and convincing evidence, including testimony of qualified expert witnesses, that the continued custody of the child by the parent or Indian custodian is likely to result in serious emotional or physical damage to the child..
 25 U.S.C. § 1912(e).
+The state must also show active efforts were made to provide remedial services and rehabilitative programs and that those were unsuccessful in preventing removal.
+25 U.S.C. § 1912(d)

-• Termination of Parental Rights - Evidence Beyond a Reasonable Doubt
+b.
+Termination of Parental Rights - Evidence Beyond a Reasonable Doubt